H. C. Stülcken Sohn

 H. C. Stülcken Sohn (also known as Stülcken-Werft) was a German shipbuilding company located in Hamburg and founded in 1846 by Heinrich Christoph Stülcken.

 During World War I the company built one single U-boat for the Kaiserliche Marine, the U-157, which under command of the famous Max Valentiner undertook the longest cruise in the war from November 27, 1917 to April 15, 1918, a total of 139 days.
 During World War II the company built 24 VIIC U-boats for the Kriegsmarine.
 The company used slave labour of the Neuengamme concentration camp with its own subcamp.

 After the war the company constructed several vessels for the Bundesmarine.
-In the 1950s the company developed the so-called Stülcken derrick, a lifting device for very heavy cargo.
+In the 1950s the company developed the Stülcken derrick, a lifting device for very heavy cargo.

 In 1966 the company was absorbed by Blohm + Voss.